 Of course, the reality is that there is no hard evidence that Iran has ever pursued a nuclear weapons program.
 In worldwide opinion polls it is the United States, not Iran, that is seen as the greatest threat to world peace.
 And in light of the revelation that ‘[t]he boys in Tehran know Israel has 200 [nukes], all targeted on Tehran’, hysterical assertions like ‘Israel lives under the threat of total annihilation from Iran’ (Flynn, naturally) reveal that Trump’s team is no less affected by the war-psychosis that continues to hold the nation in its grip than mainstream Republicans and Democrats.5 Indeed, the appointment of a man like Mattis to run the Pentagon means it is incumbent on anyone who believes — on the basis of his reluctance to provoke Russia — that Trump is not quite as hawkish as Hillary Clinton to accept that they’ve been hoodwinked.

 Given that he only retired from active duty three years ago, Mattis will require an exemption from Congress to serve in Trump’s cabinet.
-But with both chambers under Republican control and Democrats like Michelle Flournoy — who would likely have been HRC’s pick for defense secretary — praising ‘Mad Dog’ as an ‘outstanding candidate’, we must resign ourselves to the accession of the most bellicose Pentagon chief since Donald Rumsfeld.
+But with both chambers under Republican control and Democrats like Michelle Flournoy — who would likely have been HRC’s pick for defense secretary — praising ‘Mad Dog’ as an ‘outstanding candidate’, we must brace ourselves for the accession of the most bellicose Pentagon chief since Donald Rumsfeld.

 The interrelation of U.S. foreign policy objectives and the petroleum resources of other countries has long been common knowledge.
 Speaking at the Center for Strategic & International Studies earlier this year, Mattis himself stated that there are ‘three imperatives for us to stay engaged in the Middle East’ and that ‘[t]he first [of those] is oil.’